Certified Activated Roller Belt™ Conveyor Technology

 Case Alignment and Turning: Multi-Conveyor uses angled roller belts to redirect cases and turn them in a general uniform fashion.
 Intralox case aligners are specifically used in conjunction with bar-coders and labeling for packaging lines.
 Case turners using this technology typically need fewer moving parts and fewer drives.

 Diverting and Merging, Horizontal Transfers: For diverting, merging, and even horizontal transfers, Intralox angled rollers are embedded in the belt surface offering a smooth merge or position of product from multiple lines into single file.
 Shape or size typically doesn't matter and the product can be positioned along a side rail or in the center of the drive according to your requirements.
 Horizontal switch has been known to provide up to 95% reduction in jams, 95% reduction in down-time, a 30% increase in throughput, and up to 4.6% increase in line efficiency when compared to pusher arm installations.

 Single Filing (a.k.a.
-Singulators): Intralox angled roller belts can move products side-by-side into an aligned single-file and is known to reduce product jams or sorting inaccuracies.
+Singulators): Intralox angled roller conveyors can move products side-by-side into an aligned single-file and is known to reduce product jams or sorting inaccuracies.